+PE staff meetings occur 3 times a year with a focus on the curriculum, assessment and delivering healthy competition.
 Impact - beginning of Spring 1 = staff audit to be completed to share thoughts on new curriculum.
 All engaged positively with this, giving clear objectives and activities to challenge children with 3 staff members saying that they could see an increase in attainment and quality from the previous year.
-Summer 1/2 = pupil voice and observations taking place in spring / Summer Understand the local, regional and national PE, school sport and physical activity landscape Use a variety of platforms to keep up to date with changes to the sporting landscape and seek to engage in opportunities that could benefit staff and children Register with organisations considered experts within the field of PE, school sport and physical activity i.e. School Games, Youth Sport Trust, Sport England, Northamptonshire Sport, AfPE £0 (costs spread out through other indicators) £ Updated in Summer.
-What local, regional or national events or campaigns have the school engaged in?
+Summer feedback was that staff were seeing greater progress and outcomes from pupils.
+PE plans have been used effectively by most year groups.
+Understand the local, regional and national PE, school sport and physical activity landscape Use a variety of platforms to keep up to date with changes to the sporting landscape and seek to engage in opportunities that could benefit staff and children Register with organisations considered experts within the field of PE, school sport and physical activity i.e. School Games, Youth Sport Trust, Sport England, Northamptonshire Sport, AfPE £0 (costs spread out through other indicators) £ What local, regional or national events or campaigns have the school engaged in?
 Delivered and intended campaigns this year are: - World Cup 2022 (December) - Sport Relief (February/March) - Walk This May!
-(May) School is associated with the follow organisations: - - Northamptonshire Sport - Youth Sports Trust - AfPE School has strong links with the following clubs: - - Freestyle Group - Northampton Saints - Premier Tennis - Aqualight Swimming - Northampton School links with: - Kingsthorpe College - Northampton School for Girls Impact up until Spring: -All KS2 children (236) have participated in a community link, participating in a Embed learnt knowledge and practices into schemes of work and/or extra-curricular opportunities Share important messages with all staff
+(May) School is associated with the follow organisations: - Northamptonshire Sport - Youth Sports Trust - AfPE School has strong links with the following clubs: - - Freestyle Group - Northampton Saints - Premier Tennis Continue being an Enhanced School with Northamptonshire Sport.
+Tokyo 2024 Olympics Aim is to continue the link with local secondary school who have provided sports and competitive opportunities this year for the Year 5 cohort in terms of Kings 4 Gold.
+SSCo continuing to be at a local girls secondary school.
+Continue link with Freestyle, Aqualight and Northampton Saints.